City of Cockburn

 Migration assumptions influenced by:

-- Gain in young adults (18-24 years) attracted to apartments around Cockburn Central and housing opportunities close to Murdoch University
+- Large attraction of young adults (18-34 years) attracted to apartments around Cockburn Central and housing opportunities close to Murdoch University

-- Some attraction of empty nesters and retirees (50-64 years), principally to sites such as Port Coogee and, in later periods, the Cockburn Coastal Strategy Area.
+- Small attraction of older adults and empty nesters and retirees (45-54 years), principally to sites such as Port Coogee and, in later periods, the Cockburn Coastal Strategy Area.
 There is a drop in this age group in later years, principally because of ageing in recently developed suburbs such as Atwell and Success, with people in these areas down-sizing or moving elsewhere for lifestyle reasons

-- Slight net loss in older age groups (75+ years) in the later part of the forecast, again through the ageing of the population in recently developed areas, as people move into aged care accomodation or downsize to dwellings elsewhere
+- Slight net loss in older age groups (60+ years) in the later part of the forecast, again through the ageing of the population in recently developed areas, as people move into aged care accommodation or downsize to dwellings elsewhere